 The earlier our children are introduced to pornography, the greater is the damage to their future lives.
 “According to one study, early exposure (under fourteen years of age) to pornography is related to greater involvement in deviant sexual practice, particularly rape.”
 Pornographic photos seen very early in life introduces concept of communication and expression long before a child is able to articulate feelings effectively.
 Thus, sex becomes an easy medium of expression and the risk of addiction even greater.

-Parents, what can you do?
 Barrington H. Brennen is a marriage and family therapist.
 Send your questions for comments to P.O.
-Box CB-13019, Nassau, The Bahamas.
-Or call 242-327 1980, or email question@soencouragement.org or visit the website www.soencouragement.org
+Box CB-11045, Nassau, The Bahamas.
+Or call 242-327 1980, or email barringtonbrennen@gmail.com or visit the website www.soencouragement.org

 Below Are Guidelines For Sharing the Information On This Site